dwrtc/dwrtc/docs/signaling.md

 ### Message Routing

-When an [InternalClient] is created, the [ClientService] registers its session ID in a message dispatcher table.
-Upon receiving a message in the TomP2P layer, this dispatcher table sends the message to the correct [InternalClient]
+Whenever an [InternalClient] is created the [ClientService] registers its session ID in a message dispatcher table.
+The dispatcher then sends all the received messages to the correct [InternalClient]

 ### Interfaces